File Listing and Access Control

 When files are uploaded, they are converted to HTML5 format and stored in a folder as the converted files plus a zipped copy of this fileset.
-The source PDF is not retained - it is deleted immediately after the conversion process has completed.
+Each time a file is uploaded it is assigned its own unique location and hence its own unique web link (URL).
+For bespoke services the re-use of existing URLs for file updates can be provided.
+Source PDFs are not retained - they are deleted immediately after the conversion process has completed.
 The storage utilized is provided for each line item, together with the total storage used by all items added together (important for specific service levels - exceeding the allocated storage may result in additional charges).

 The Edit Group button enables you to associate one or more User Groups with the selected document.
 As noted on the User Management page, access to a specific document or documents for a specific user is controlled by: (i) providing the user with the specific URL for that document (directly or via a menu or via an iframe that has the link defined within it or via a page re-direction); and (ii) by defining whether the document itself is set for PUBLIC access (no login required) or PRIVATE access (Login required).
 For PRIVATE files, access can be further controlled by specifying what Group or Groups of registered users are permitted to access that particular document.
 The Group setting is specified as ALL (access allowed for any logged in user) as the default.
 However, in many instances it is preferable to restrict access to a specific named Group, e.g. TEST01.
 Selection of the Group or Groups to be associated with a document is made via the EDIT GROUP button for logged in Corporate and Enterprise users.
 If the registered user is assigned as a member of Group TEST01 then they will be permitted to view any document that has been assigned to the Group TEST01, otherwise access will not be permitted.
 Bespoke templates may have one or more User Groups pre-loaded into their specification, so in this case separate Group assigment for documents would not be required.